Abstract

 - address derivation across multiple

-(chainId, manager, adminSigner, accountSalt)tuples; keyRingHash = keccak256(abi.encode(sessionVerifiers))for empty-forbidden, single-verifier, multi-verifier, and reordered verifier sets;createvalidation, including deployed-code checks, duplicate and zero verifier rejection, account-exists rejection, initial nonce values, initialkeyRingHash,AccountCreated, and default World ID admin signer account binding;setKeyRingvalidation, including staleexpectedCurrentKeyRingHash, duplicate, zero, undeployed, empty, oversized, and no-op verifier set rejection;setKeyRingsuccess behavior, including full-set replacement,newKeyRingHash,adminNonceincrement,KeyRingSet, authorization lookup updates, and failure atomicity;createHashandsetKeyRingHashdomain separation, parameter binding, nonce binding, and negative replay cases across accounts, chains, managers, hashes, and operation types;0x1DRLP encoding, signing hash, and transaction hash;- malformed envelope rejection for
+(chainId, manager, adminSigner, accountSalt)tuples; keyRingHash = keccak256(abi.encode(sessionVerifiers))for empty-forbidden, single-verifier, multi-verifier, repeated implementation with distinct installations, and reordered verifier sets;sessionVerifierInstancederivation, including domain separation, chain ID binding, account binding, implementation-address binding, installation-hash binding, duplicate-instance rejection, and repeated implementation addresses with distinct installation bytes;sessionVerifierInstancesresolution, including verifier address lookup, stale key-ring hash rejection, zero verifier rejection, and repeated implementation addresses with distinct instance IDs;createvalidation, including deployed-code checks, duplicate instance and zero verifier rejection, account-exists rejection, initial nonce values, initialkeyRingHash,AccountCreated, and default World ID admin signer account binding;setKeyRingvalidation, including staleexpectedCurrentKeyRingHash, duplicate instance, zero, undeployed, empty, oversized, and no-op verifier set rejection;setKeyRingsuccess behavior, including full-set replacement,newKeyRingHash,adminNonceincrement,KeyRingSet, authorization lookup updates, and failure atomicity;createHashandsetKeyRingHashdomain separation, parameter binding, nonce binding, and negative replay cases across accounts, chains, managers, hashes, and operation types;0x1DRLP encoding, signing hash, and transaction hash;- malformed envelope rejection for

-chainId,nonce,to,data,accessList,signature, and EIP-1559 fee bounds; - transaction validation against the current verifier set, including unauthorized verifier rejection and
+chainId,nonce,to,data,accessList,signature, and EIP-1559 fee bounds; - transaction validation against the current session verifier instance resolver, including unauthorized session verifier instance rejection and

 ExecutionTraceContext.transaction.keyRingHash; - failure semantics for envelope/precheck failures, validation-budget exhaustion, signature failures, trace overflow, policy failures, and payload reverts;